This post includes affiliate links.

 After I publish the Straight Seam in Rounds Tutorial, I got hundreds of messages all with the same question: Why does my seam slant after I finished the increase using your method?
 After doing some digging, I noticed, that it was not every stitch that created this problem.
 It was only the half double crochet (

-So, I started to dig deep and figure out why that is and what you can do about it.
+So, I started to dig deeper and figure out why that is and what you can do about it.
 I found 2 methods that will help you get the seam straight with

-In case you need some more crochet tips and tricks to have a happier and more relaxed time crocheting, please check out these ones:
+In case you need some more crochet tips and tricks to have a happier and more relaxed time crocheting, please check out these:

 The Most Important Part of all: WHY you have No Straight Seams with HDC

 So first, let’s take a look at the 4 basic crochet stitches.
 One of the first things to point out is that the half double crochet is a half stitch whereas the single, double and treble crochet stitch are all full stitches (that’s how I see it).

 Because of that and the bulk that gets created when crocheting a

 Why HDC Stitches don’t line up in Rounds